-We have incurred net losses amounting to \$105.3 million for the period from inception (February 20, 2007) through December 31, 2017.
+We have incurred net losses amounting to \$141.6 million for the period from inception (February 20, 2007) through December 31, 2018.
 We have had net losses in each quarter since our inception.
-We expect that we will continue to incur net losses for the foreseeable future.
+We expect that we will continue to incur net losses in the first part of 2019.
 We may incur significant losses in the future for a number of reasons, including the other risks described in this report, and we may encounter unforeseen expenses, difficulties, complications, delays and other unknown events.
 Accordingly, we may not be able to achieve or maintain profitability.
 Our management is developing plans to alleviate the negative trends and conditions described above and there is no guarantee that such plans will be successfully implemented.
-Our business plan is focused on providing sustainable and cost-effective solutions to the commercial transportation sector, but is still unproven.
+Our business plan is focused on providing sustainable and cost-effective solutions to the commercial transportation sector but is still unproven.
 There is no assurance that even if we successfully implement our business plan, that we will be able to curtail our losses.
 If we incur additional significant operating losses, our stock price may decline, perhaps significantly.